UniversalDependencies/docs/_hy/feat/PronType.md

 * _ով_/_ov_ “who”
 * _որ_/_or_ “that, which”
 * _ինչ_/_inč_ “what”
-* _ուր_
+* _ուր_/_owr_ “where”

 ### <a name="Exc">`Exc`</a>: exclamative determiner

 Exclamative pro-adjectives (determiners) express the speaker’s surprise towards the modified noun.
-In Armenian exclamative determiners are recruited from the set of interrogative or demonstrative determiners.
+In Armenian, exclamative determiners are recruited from the set of interrogative or demonstrative determiners.

 #### Examples: